Parents & Carers

 How are students graded or assessed?

 This depends on the type of qualification they are taking.
 Academic programmes are generally a mix of marked coursework and examination whereas vocational subjects involve the assessment of work standards to meet nationally agreed competency levels.
-All students will be given grades for all their courses in October and February, and these grades will be available to you at parents' evenings.
+All students will be given grades for all their programmes in October and February, and these grades will be available to you at parents' evenings.
 There is a system of grading students which sets the attainment grade and the target grade.
 These two targets will be set for all full-time students and be reviewed by the College with each student three times a year during their tutorials.
-Student progress will be posted in their Personal Learning Plan in the last week of November and in the last week of March prior to the parents' evenings.
-The dates of these evenings will be shown on the Parental Portal.
-We feel the best way to approach these evenings is for the parent/s and the student to be present with the teacher.

-How can I access detailed online information about my son, daughter or ward?
+How can I access detailed online information about my young person?

-If your son/daughter is aged 16-19 then you may have access to their information whilst at the College by accessing their PLP.
+If your your young person is aged 16-19 then you may have access to their information whilst at the College by accessing their ILP.
 If you wish to discuss something in detail please contact the College and we will do our best to help you.
 Please note when providing information we must comply with data protection legislation.

-Why does my son or daughter have to take maths and English?
+Why does my young person have to take maths and English?

-It is now a government requirement that all 16-19 year olds study maths and English until they achieve at least a GCSE grade C. IF students already possess a GCSE grade C they should continue to develop their skills in maths and English as they are vital qualifications in employment.
+It is now a government requirement that all 16-19 year olds study maths and English until they achieve at least a GCSE grade 4.
+IF students already possess a GCSE grade 4 they should continue to develop their skills in maths and English as they are vital qualifications in employment.

 Is learning support, or study support, only for students with identified needs?